google/osv.dev/tools/osv-scanner/README.md

 and make requests to OSV to determine affected vulnerabilities.

-You can have it recursively walk through subdirectories with the `--recursive` flag.
+You can have it recursively walk through subdirectories with the `--recursive` / `-r` flag.

 Searching for git commit hash is intended to work with projects that use git submodules or a similar mechanism where dependencies are checked out